dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/space/demos.md

 <SpaceExampleMarginCollapse />

-### All four values will result in a equivalent margin
+### All four values will result in an equivalent margin

 <SpaceExampleMargins />